ES-1085/f2025-ds1-project-rare1/proposal/proposal.md

 (You can add to these later as you work on your project.) - The data visualization(s) that you believe will be useful in exploring your question(s).
 (You can update these later as you work on your project.)

+The variables we will be visualizing to explore the research questions
+include: `Dual Language` `Dual Language`, `category`, and `Average` `Multi-year` X (TBD- waiting for IEP data) .`Time period` `White`

+Other data needed:

+We hope to explore IEP students’ development, but we are currently waiting for Early Head Start to upload the data for the 2024-2025 year.
+This will be variable number 6 which is TBD currently.

+Types of graphs we may want to use:

+-Line plot - to show the distribution of scores deviating away from the average for each `category` - Ridge plots - to compare differences among distinctions like race and language - Waffle plots - To compare multi-year and not multi-year students -Box Plot - showing the range of average scores -Bar Graph - to compare students meeting, exceeding, and below expectations

 ``` r
 # Code goes here